I’m not a balabusta, but I play one on the Internet.

 I love DIY, but I especially love the “why” behind it: I explore the customs and traditions behind holiday projects.
 If I’m learning, I’m happy.

 My spirituality comes from the natural world and my family.
 I do not consider myself Religious, per se.
 I am in this club for the tradition, ritual, history, and community.
 Was I born into this club?
 No. I write about that, too.
-I’m posting a whole passel of essays over at Gone Jewish.
+I’m posting a few essays over at Gone Jewish.
 Do visit.